parse-community/docs/_includes/js/geopoints.md

 ## Geo Queries

 Now that you have a bunch of objects with spatial coordinates, it would be nice to find out which objects are closest to a point.
-This can be done by adding another restriction to `%{ParseQuery}` using `near`.
+This can be done by adding another restriction to `Parse.Query` using `near`.
 Getting a list of ten places that are closest to a user may look something like:

 ```js
 // User's location